kelvenrafaX/frontend-test-01/README.md

 ## Start Api

-Run `json-server --watch db.json` in the root folder to start json server as backend.
+Run `json-server --watch db.json --port 3000` in the root folder to start json server as backend.

 ## Development server